 Medicare Part B covers expenses that are medically necessary to treat or prevent a disease or condition.
-Other fees that occur outside of room and board while in the hospital- those related to diagnostic testing, preventative care, and the supplies needed to diagnose or treat medical conditions.
-Fees for visiting the doctor are also included in Medicare Part B. Medicare Part B pays 80 percent of approved charged.
+Other fees that occur outside of room and board while in the hospital – those related to diagnostic testing, preventative care, and the supplies needed to diagnose or treat medical conditions.
+Fees for visiting the doctor are also included in Medicare Part B. Medicare Part B pays 80 percent of approved charges.
 Part B is not premium-free.

 The standard Part B premium amount in 2022 is $170.10 (or higher depending on your income).
 However, most people who get Social Security benefits pay less than this amount.
 If you pay your Part B premium through your monthly Social Security benefit, you’ll pay less.
 Social Security will tell you the exact amount you’ll pay for Part B in 2022.